Merulo/Chinese-Checkers-Server/README.md

 # Chinese Checkers Server

 This is a server version for Chinese Checkers Game.
-Crated for TP classes, 3rd semester, Computer Science, Faculty of Fundamental Problems of Technology, Wrocław University of Science and Technology.
+Created for TP classes, 3rd semester, Computer Science, Faculty of Fundamental Problems of Technology, Wrocław University of Science and Technology.

 ### Main goals